tjukes/lightrail-client-library/README.md

 ### Testing

 Tests will be incorporated soon.
-To test functionality manually, uncomment the lines at the bottom of `lightrailClient.js` that pertain to which function/s you want to check and **change the specific IDs in the sample object to ones that refer to a card, program, and contact you already have**.
+To test functionality manually, uncomment the relevant lines in the bottom of `testApp.js` that pertain to which function/s you want to check and **change the specific IDs in the sample object to ones that refer to a card, program, and contact you already have**.
 Run the file from your terminal with Node.
 Results from successful API calls should print out as JSON.